RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 }
 ```

-This field is not directly supported in the RADx Metadata Specfification.
-You may encode it using the [Auxiliary Metadata](specification.md##auxiliary-metadata) element.
+This field is not applicable to the RADx Metadata Specification.
+You may however encode it using the [Auxiliary Metadata](specification.md##auxiliary-metadata) element.

 ## providerId